DLCV-Fall-2019/hw2-ntudlcvta2019/README.md

     CUDA_VISIBLE_DEVICES=GPU_NUMBER bash hw2.sh $1 $2
     CUDA_VISIBLE_DEVICES=GPU_NUMBER bash hw2_best.sh $1 $2
-where `$1` is the testing images directory (e.g. `test/images`), and `$2` is the output prediction directory (e.g. `test/labelTxt_hbb_pred/` ).
+where `$1` is the testing images directory (e.g. `test/images/`), and `$2` is the output prediction directory (e.g. `test/labelTxt_hbb_pred/` ).
 Please do not create the output prediction directory in your bash script or python codes.

 ### Packages
 This homework should be done using python3.6.
-For a list of packages you are allowed to import in this assignment, please refer to the requirments for more details.
+For a list of packages you are allowed to import in this assignment, please refer to the requirments.txt for more details.

 You can run the following command to install all the packages listed in the requirements.txt: